prominenceai/deepstream-services-library/docs/overview.md

             print("extending the time to sleep between re-connection retries to 20 seconds") dsl_source_rtsp_reconnection_params_set(components.source, sleep=20, timeout=30)
 ```
-Expanding on the [Smart Recording](#smart-recording) example above, set the RTSP Source's next-buffer-timeout, and then add the common `SourceStateChangeListener` callback to the new component using the `components` object as `client_data`
+When creating each RTSP Source component, set the Source's next-buffer-timeout, and then add the common `SourceStateChangeListener` callback to the Source with the `components` object as `client_data` to be returned on change-of-state.

 ```Python
 ##